CCERL/KOSCO_2026_Fall_Tutorial/README.md

 [`1.cavity`](./1.cavity) is a compact introductory case for reviewing the basic structure of an OpenFOAM simulation.

-The domain is a **2-D square cavity** generated with `blockMesh`.
+The domain is a **2-D square cavity**.
 The upper wall moves in the positive x-direction while the remaining walls are stationary.

 The simulation is performed using standard `incompressibleFluid` module in OpenFOAM-12.